timelesswanderder24/MSA-Phase2-backEnd/README.md

 development configuration while the other one is used for in memory.

 middleware via DI - Middleware like Swagger takes in the objects created by the developer and adds different features(eg -adds UI).
-Niddleware simplifies our code by creating libraries for the developer so that they can be used to save time...
+Middleware simplifies our code by creating libraries for the developer so that they save time...

 NUnit test is done to check the accuracy of our code agianst range of different attributes